 – Acids and Bases

 Acids are substances that have a pH less than 7, and bases are substances that have a pH level greater than 7.
-While substances with a pH of 7 are considered neutral and if we refer to soil pH, then these are great conditions for growing plants, pH 6 -7 is a great pH for agriculture in growing plants.
+Substances with a pH of 7 are considered neutral, and in soil, this pH level provides excellent conditions for growing plants.
+A soil pH between 6 and 7 is ideal for agriculture and plant growth.

 – pH Scale